krixik-ai/krixik-docs/docs/examples/search_pipeline_examples/multi_basic_semantic_search.md

 ## Multi-Module Pipeline: Basic Semantic Search

-This document details a modular pipeline that takes in a text document and enables [`semantic search`](../../system/search_methods/semantic_search_method.md) on it.
+This document details a multi-modular pipeline that takes in a text document and enables [`semantic search`](../../system/search_methods/semantic_search_method.md) on it.

+Semantic search involves understanding the intent and contextual meaning behind search queries to deliver more relevant and accurate results, improving user experience and information retrieval.
+Its applications include enhancing search engines, recommendation systems, content discovery platforms, and personalized user interactions by leveraging natural language understanding and semantic analysis techniques.

 The document is divided into the following sections: